Keep in Touch

 June 2014

 With the completion of the ablution block, the kindergarten now fully complies with Rural Health Authority requirements.
 The school committee has dedicated a 5,000-liter tank for water storage and use by the kindergarten.
-The water comes from a nearby well, and the nearby Nukubati Resort has supplied a water pump.
-Final reports have been submitted and approved, and the project is now complete.
+The water comes from a nearby well, and the nearby Nukubati Resort supplied a pump.
+The project is now complete.

 Read more